B0user/ecg_monitor/README.md

 - Files are stored locally in `backend/uploads/` and served via `/uploads/<filename>`.
 - JWT is required on protected routes.
 In the frontend, token is stored in localStorage.
 - This is an MVP; no complex reviewer assignment.
+- Seed includes 5 ECG requests (2 uploaded, 1 in_review, 2 described) and one DICOM example (`sample4.dcm`).
+For proper viewing, replace `backend/uploads/sample4.dcm` with a real DICOM file (any `.dcm`) before testing the viewer.